We’re working to improve ecological health in our parks and natural areas by removing invasive plant species like buckthorn and dog strangling vine.

 Stay out of the work area when signs are present

-Both Garlon™ and Arsenal® have a low exposure risk to people and animals, however, the treatment zones will be closed to pedestrians during herbicide application.
+Both Garlon™ and Arsenal® have a low exposure risk to people and animals, however, the treatment zones are closed to pedestrians during herbicide application.
 Please avoid entering the treatment area until signs are removed.

 For more information